deeptischauhan/RepData_PeerAssessment1/PA1_template.md

 ## [1] "Median of Number of Steps taken per day 10762"
 ```

-## Are there differences in activity patterns between weekdays and weekends?
+## Are there differences in activity patterns between weekdays and weekend
+**The following code creates a factor variable for weekdays and weekends.
+The total number of steps are calculated for each interval separately for weekend and weekday. ggplot is used to create this plot for weekend/weekday using facet_grid **

 ```r